Home » Youngest Women Cricketers in International Cricket (ODI & T20I)

 Her only appearance came against Pakistan Women in 2011, where she faced just three deliveries without scoring a run.
 Though brief, her debut remains a notable milestone in Ireland’s youth cricket journey.

-Julie van der Flier
+Julie van der Flier (IRE)

 Source: Female Cricket